Help Center for SaaS

 • Name each category based on what users are trying to do, not what the feature is called.
 "Getting Started" beats "Onboarding Module"

-• Test search with 20 queries pulled directly from your support tickets.
-Confirm the right article surfaces in the top three results
+• Test search with twenty queries pulled directly from your support tickets.
+The correct article should surface in the top three results for at least 75% of queries

 • Set up SSO or access controls if any content is restricted to specific user tiers or internal teams